ActioPtyLtd/datapipes-pipescript/README.md

 ![architecture](images/arch.png)

 One of the objectives of the implementor of PipeScript&reg; is for the application to be lightweight, cross-platform and easy to deploy.
 Robustness, security, monitoring and logging should be centre to core platform features.

+## v1 vs v2
+The main differences between v1 and v2 are listed here:
+* Exposing pipelines as endpoints that can be triggered externally
+* Allowing for pipelines to be executed according to a schedule
+* A more mature concept of DOM and DOM operators
+* Additional core DataSet functions and distinction between core and userdefined functions
+* New definitions of tasks (Merge and Assert)

 ## Key Concepts